vinfreecs/genga/Documentation.md

  * def_dtmin f: Minimal time step in Bulirsch Stoer integrator .
  * def_Nfragments d: Additional array size for debris particles.
  * def_NFileNameDigits: Number of time step digits in the output filenames.
- * SERIAL_GROUPING i: By setting this flag, simulations can be exactly reproduced, but the performance can be slower.
  * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
  * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
  * def_GMax i: Defines the maximum size of close encounter groups as 2^GMax.